-Other issues cannot be completed from the app, but for renewals, this app will save you time.
+Other issues cannot be completed from the app, but for passport renewals, this app will save you time.

 The Automated Passport Control Program is CBP’s version of self-check-in for customs operations.
 American and Canadian passport holders approved for Electronic System for Travel Authorizations (ESTA) and have visited the U.S. after 2008 can use the system.
 Upon landing at an airport where this automatic passport control is in operation (you can see the full list here), go to an available kiosk, scan your passport and fingerprints, confirm your flight information, tap in your Customs Declaration Form information, and take a photo.
 Travelers will receive a receipt from the machine, which they will show, along with their passport, at the check-out point.

 Charlie Leocha is the President of Travelers United.
-He has been working in Washington, DC, for the past ten years with Congress, the Department of Transportation and industry stakeholders on travel issues.
-He was the consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.
-He also served on the Consumer Advocacy Subcommittee of the Transportation Security Advisory Board.
+He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
+He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.